Board of Trustees

 Robin Morris, Waitsfield

-Robin Morris is the founder and President of the Mad River Food Hub, a food business incubator.
-In addition to being part of the Vermont Farm to Plate network, he also works with the National Good Food Network and is the co-creator of the national Food Hub Management program at UVM.
-Since moving to Vermont in 1994, he has worked as a Chief Financial Officer at for‐profit companies in the food, high tech, and healthcare industries.
+Robin Morris is the founder and President of the Mad River Food Hub, a food business incubator and the Mad River Taste Place, a showcase for Vermont foods and beverages.
+In addition to being part of the Vermont Farm to Plate network, he sits on the advisory board of the Vermont Farm Fund and is a co-creator of the national Food Hub Management program at UVM.
+Since moving to Vermont in 1994, he has worked as a Chief Financial Officer at for‐profit companies in the food and high tech sectors.
 He lives with his wife in Waitsfield where they have a vegetable small holding and bees.

 Katherine Sims, Craftsbury